bashrc2/AberMUSH/README.md

-affinity [player name]                  - Shows your affinity level with another player cut/escape                              - Attempt to escape from a trap step over tripwire [exit]               - Step over a tripwire in the given direction
+affinity [player name]                  - Shows your affinity level with another player cut/escape                              - Attempt to escape from a trap step over tripwire [exit]               - Step over a tripwire in the given direction dodge                                   - Dodge an attacker on the next combat round
 ```

 ## Chess Commands